 The compressor unit must be checked for leaks after servicing to ensure a tight system.
-For additional leak testing information, refer to ASME B31.3 Process Piping Code.
+For additional leak testing information, refer to Chapter VI of ASME B31.3 Process Pipina Code.

 Do not hydro test compressor unit.
 Failure to comply may result in damage to equipment.